pam-exchange/SymantecPAM-SPIX/README.md

 - windowsSshPassword
 - XsuiteApiKey

-**Additionally**, custom connector names specified in the `tcf` option of the properties file are also valid values.
-Keep in mind that these names are case-sensitive.
+Custom connector names from the `tcf` property are also supported (case-sensitive).